 If you are covered by the T-Mobile network and are willing to buy a year of service at once, Mint Mobile reigns supreme.
 If you need more than 12GB of data in a month or don't need any data at all, Consumer Cellular takes the crown.

 A few years ago, AT&T's network would have been an easy recommendation over T-Mobile.
 Thanks to T-Mobile's continued efforts in improving its network, both networks will more than likely provide solid coverage for the vast majority of Americans.
-Check Mint Mobile and Consumer Cellular's coverage maps to make sure your area is included.
+Mint Mobile offers 5G coverage on T-Mobile's network for no additional cost on all plans.
+If you were looking for a cheap plan to try out 5G, Mint Mobile is a great option.
+Make sure you get a phone that supports 5G bands n71 and n41 for the best coverage.

 As far as international coverage goes, either carrier will allow you to travel abroad with its service.
 Consumer Cellular offers a standard rate of $0.30 per minute, $0.10 per text, and $0.25 per MB of data in supported countries.